ntalbotdev/answerly-nuxt/README.md

 - Sign up and log in with email/password (needs email verification)
 - After signup, a profile is created in the `profiles` table
 - Visit `/inbox` to answer questions sent to you (only published after answering)
+- Visit `/notifications` to see notifications for user activity and events
 - Visit `/my-questions` to see questions you have asked others
 - Visit `/profile/:username` to view a public profile (ex: [/profile/axile](https://answerly-nuxt.vercel.app/profile/axile))
   - If it's your own profile, you can edit it by clicking the edit button